La alopecia in children it is something stressful and very common, even more so for parents who often do not find the cause.

 This type of alopecia is associated with hereditary defects that can be noticed from birth or until a later time.
 Most of them are irrelevant temporal disorders, however, it is necessary to pay attention to possible syndromes with developmental disorders that associate different types of alopecia.

 Scarring and non-scarring alopecia

-Scarring alopecia refers to a developmental defect, infections that cause severe inflammatory damage, severe physical trauma, irradiation, infiltrative diseases, and other dermatoses.
-It causes a follicular destruction and therefore they are permanent and not reversible
+Scarring alopecia refers to a developmental defect, infections that cause severe inflammatory damage, severe physical trauma, radiation, infiltrative diseases, and other dermatoses.
+It causes follicular destruction and therefore they are permanent and not reversible

 Non-scarring alopecia can be secondary to inflammatory skin diseases, alterations in the growth cycle or in the structure of the hair, in addition to traumatic alterations such as trichotillomania or alopecia due to traction or pressure.
 In severe cases, non-scarring alopecia can become scarring.

-Some children suffer from this condition, normally related to a process of anxiety and compulsiveness.
-It is considered a mental disorder where the child pulls his hair, usually from a specific area such as the nape of the neck or the bangs.
-In this disease, the help of a psychologist is needed to treat it and find out what causes it.
+Some children suffer from this condition, usually related to a process of anxiety and compulsivity.
+It is considered a mental disorder where the child pulls his hair, usually from a specific area such as the nape or the bangs.
+In this disease, the help of a psychologist is needed to treat it and find out what is the cause that causes it.
 This can be a cause of alopecia in children.